House of 9: Production

 Filming for House of 9 took place in Romania.

 Reception

 House of 9 received mixed reviews from critics and audiences.
-An especially harsh review from the web site Film Verdicts called the film "preposterous pretentiousness".
+An especially harsh review from the website Film Verdicts called the film "preposterous pretentiousness".
 Dread Central said, "House of 9 does what it sets out to do, and that’s to deliver to its viewers a movie that sucks you in until you cannot breathe."
 DVD Talk said, "See it for the hotties, for the nasty kill scenes, and for the always-insane Dennis Hopper at his most adorably weird."
 The Hartford Courant reviewed the film, noting that "As with "Saw II (and almost any slasher movie these days), the killings become tedious, something to be endured so you can see how it ends."

 Home media

 The DVD was released on 14 February 2006 in the US.